Subscription Modal Banner

 DBS Live Fresh Student Credit Card

 If you would like to take this time to get to know credit cards better and are at least 21, the DBS Live Fresh Student Credit Card is one to consider.
-This card lets you enjoy 5% cashback at eligible merchants and on sustainable spend, and 0.3% cashback on all other spends.
+This card lets you enjoy 5% cashback at eligible merchants and on sustainable spending, and 0.3% cashback on all other spends.

 There’s no minimum spend required in order to start racking up cashback, and you can earn up to S$50 cashback per calendar month.